 3) Pollard admitted that he lied to Shuman in his March 3, 1981 statement.

-4) Pollard admitted that he was indicted for reckless conduct with a firearm—shooting at somebody’s house.
+4) Pollard admitted that he was indicted for reckless conduct with a firearm—shooting into somebody’s house.

-6) Pollard admitted he was still armed with the .357 Smith and Wesson during the second robbery of Charles Dolan, 37 days after Mike’s murder.
+6) Pollard admitted he was still armed with the .357 gun during the second robbery of Charles Dolan, 37 days after Mike’s murder.